Hammer of Math: Understanding TiWP and Faction Representation

 Caveats

-As with many stats, it’s important to temper your reading of TiWP ratio with the raw totals that go into building it – if a faction has very tiny player base, than any small number of TiWP results may dramatically skew its TiWP ratio, causing massive swings – TiWP Ratio tends to work better with factions whose population percentage is over 2%.
+As with many stats, it’s important to temper your reading of TiWP ratio with the raw totals that go into building it – if a faction has very tiny player base, then any small number of TiWP results may dramatically skew its TiWP ratio, causing massive swings – TiWP Ratio tends to work better with factions whose population percentage is over 2%.
 On the flip side, we can use this to better understand an army’s dominance – if a faction has a massive population % and is still delivering a high TiWP ratio, then we can safely say it’s absolutely dominant, able to deliver performance far above and beyond despite everyone playing it – something we saw with Necrons and Sisters late in 9th edition.

 OverRep